Conscious Communication: A Path to Emotional Wellness

 Eastern healing traditions recognize the presence of subtle energy vortexes known as chakras.
 Each of the seven major chakras in the subtle body corresponds to core aspects of our consciousness: security, creativity, personal power, connections, communication, and intuition.
 Imbalances in chakras reflect distorted beliefs and unmet needs.

 When physical or emotional wellness issues arise, they often point to subconscious wounds in need of healing.
-Through introspection, energy work, and holistic healing modalities, we can address and transform these stuck places and energies within our body-mind.
+Through introspection, energy work, and sensory healing modalities, we can address and transform these stuck places and energies within our body-mind.

 • Shifting Perspectives: The Art of Changing Thought Patterns